HaoWuLab-Bioinformatics/IChrom-Deep/README.md

 ".feather" files are raw data files from https://github.com/shwhalen/tf2.
 The folder "data" contains the sequences and labels.
-The folder "feature" contains other features.
+The file "feature.rar" contains other features.
 The file "index.txt" and "word2vec.txt" are benchmark files used to extract word2vec features.
 The file "feature_code.py" is the code used to extract word2vec features.
 Note that changing the variable 'cell_lines' on line 48 to extract the different cell lines.
 The file "data_process.py" is the code uesd to filter from raw data.